Media portrayal of LGBTQ people: Overview

 Although LGBTQ+ individuals are generally indistinguishable from their straight or cisgender counterparts, media depictions of LGBTQ+ individuals often represent them as visibly and behaviorally different.
 For example, in many forms of popular entertainment, gay men are portrayed stereotypically as promiscuous, flashy, flamboyant, and bold, while the reverse is often true of how lesbians are portrayed.
-Media representations of bisexual and transgender people tend to either completely erase them, or depict them as morally corrupt or mentally unstable.
+Media representations of bisexual and transgender people tend to either completely erase them, or depict them as either morally corrupt or mentally unstable.
 Similar to race-, religion-, and class-based caricatures, these stereotypical stock character representations vilify or make light of marginalized and misunderstood groups.

 Gay and lesbian families are commonly misrepresented in media because society frequently equates sexual orientation with the ability to reproduce.
-As well, gay and lesbian characters are rarely the main character in films; they frequently play the role of stereotyped supporting characters or are portrayed as a victim or villain.
+Gay and lesbian characters are rarely the main character in films; they frequently play the role of stereotyped supporting characters or are portrayed as a victim or villain.

 There is currently a widespread view that references to gay people should be omitted from child-related entertainment.
-When such references do occur they almost invariably generate controversy.
-In 1997, when American comedian Ellen DeGeneres came out of the closet on her popular sitcom, many sponsors, such as the Wendy's fast-food chain, pulled their advertising.
+Such references almost invariably generate controversy.
+In 1997, when American comedian Ellen DeGeneres came out on her popular sitcom, many sponsors including Wendy's fast-food chain, pulled their advertising.

-Media depictions have both benefited and disadvantaged LGBTQ+ communities.
-Milestones to the lesbian and gay communities such as the book Vice Versa and DeGeneres coming out have encouraged other LGBTQ+ people to come out and feel better about being themselves.
+However, milestones to the lesbian and gay communities such as the book Vice Versa and DeGeneres coming out have encouraged other LGBTQ+ people to come out and feel better about being themselves.

 Despite the stereotypical depictions of gay people, the media has at times promoted acceptance with television shows such as Will and Grace and Queer Eye.
 The increased publicity reflects the coming-out movement of LGBTQ+ communities.
 As more celebrities come out, more LGBTQ+-friendly shows develop, such as the 2004 show The L Word.
-With the popularity of gay television shows, music artists and gay fashion, Western culture has had to open its eyes to the gay community.
+With the popularity of gay television shows, music artists and gay fashion, Western culture has opened its eyes to the gay community.

-This new acceptance from the media can partially be explained by the contact hypothesis, aka intergroup contact theory.
+This new acceptance from the media can partially be explained by the contact hypothesis.
 With more shows promoting the acceptance of gay people, audiences are able to view a more correct depiction of LGBTQ+ communities.

 In the United States, gay people are frequently used as a symbol of social decadence by celebrity evangelists and by organizations such as Focus on the Family.

 LGBTQ+ people in the media are often highly misrepresented, usually categorizing all of them into just lesbian and gay identities.
 Then, people have created stereotypes for lesbian and gay characters.
 This action contradicts the whole purpose of the fictional characters of LGBTQ+ people.
 It may allow some people to understand that LGBTQ+ people are more common than they realize; however, it still reinforces stereotypes and negative stigmas.